-Those seven words sum up the moving force behind Homes for Our Troops (HFOT), a non-profit organization that has been building mortgage-free, specially adapted homes for severely injured post 9/11 Veterans since 2004.
+Those words sum up the moving force behind Homes for Our Troops (HFOT), a non-profit organization that has been building mortgage-free, specially adapted homes for severely injured post 9/11 Veterans since 2004.
 They have built over 237 homes across the country, helping injured Veterans and their families to get a new lease on life.

 Special adaptations include automatic doors, roll-under countertops in kitchens and bathrooms, pull-down cabinets and a roll-in shower.

 SGT Swier’s comment is descriptive of the traditional homes that Veterans return to after retirement from military service due to catastrophic injuries including multiple amputations, PTSD, traumatic brain injury, full or partial paralysis and hearing and vision loss.
 Their homes are no longer welcoming, but restrictive and even dangerous for someone in a wheelchair or on prosthetic legs.
 Falls are common, adding to the stress of the whole family and renewed pain and injury for the Veteran.

 That’s why HFOT builds and awards these specially adapted homes as a departure point for Veterans to rebuild their lives, restoring some of the freedom and independence they sacrificed while serving our country.
 Empowered by the freedom a mortgage-free, specially adapted home brings, Veterans can focus on recovery, including new careers, completing college degrees, building independent small businesses and starting families.